data61/anonlink-entity-service/docs/development.rst

 The kubernetes deployment uses ``helm`` with the template found in ``deployment/entity-service``.
 Jenkins additionally defines the docker image versions to use and ensures an ingress is not provisioned.
 The deployment is configured to be quite conservative in terms of cluster resources.
-Currently this logic all resides in ``Jenkinsfile.groovy``.

 The k8s deployment test is limited to 30 minutes and an effort is made to clean up all created resources.

 After a few minutes waiting for the deployment a `Kubernetes Job <https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/>`__ is created using ``kubectl create``.

 This job includes a ``1GiB`` `persistent volume claim <https://kubernetes.io/docs/concepts/storage/persistent-volumes/>`__ to which the results are written (as ``results.xml``).
-During the testing the pytest output will be rendered in jenkins, and then the Job's pod terminates.
-We create a temporary pod which mounts the same results volume and then we copy across the produced artifact for rendering in Jenkins.
-This dance is only necessary to retrieve files from the cluster to our Jenkins instance, it would be straightforward if we only wanted the stdout from each pod/job.
+During the testing the pytest output will be rendered, and then the Job's pod terminates.
+We create a temporary pod which mounts the same results volume and then we copy across the produced test result artifact.